carlosaya/SCK/content/staff.md

 Certificate III in Education Support

-**Mrs Claudine Tucker** – Administration Assistant and Financial Assistant
+**Mrs Claudine Tucker** – Administration Officer and Financial Assistant

 Our Administration office hours are Monday and Friday from 9.00am – 2.30pm